 Aquatic invasive species (AIS) have long been recognized as a serious problem in Wisconsin and Dane County.
-These nonnative species often times have no natural predators in the ecosystem and can quickly take over and destroy native populations.
+These non-native species often times have no natural predators in the ecosystem and can quickly take over and destroy native populations.
 Not only does harm occur to native flora and fauna, there can be economic and in severe instances human health threats.
-In 2009, the Dane County LWRD developed the Dane County Aquatic Invasive Species Prevention and Control Plan which was approved by the Dane County Lakes and Watershed Commission and DNR.
+In 2009, the Dane County LWRD developed the Dane County Lakes and Watershed Commission and DNR.
 The plan is intended to serve as a guide for the county in developing a proactive response to problems associated with aquatic invasive species.
 Plan implementation involves the county working together with stakeholder groups, surrounding counties, and the state to prevent the introduction and transport of aquatic invasive species into Dane County waters.
 This approach helps provide regional consistency in controlling and managing AIS.